publiccodenet/about/activities/tool-management/voys.md

 # Voys

-Voys is our VoIP provider.
+Voys is our telephony provider through Voice over IP (VoIP).

 ## Using Voys